by John Ellis

 Many socially conscious E.V. owners may be surprised to discover how much their $60,000 car costs people living in the Democratic Republic of Congo.
 Cobalt is a necessary chemical element in E.V.’s batteries, and many of the cobalt mines in the Congo use child slave labor.
-And this doesn’t even touch on the localized environmental impact the mining has, a well as the discarding of the used batteries in parts of the world privileged Westerners only ever get a glimpse of if our national interests aligns in a way that earns those parts of the world on our national news networks.
+And this doesn’t even touch on the localized environmental impact the mining has, a well as the discarding of the used batteries in parts of the world privileged Westerners only ever get a glimpse of if our national interests align in a way that earns those parts of the world airtime on our national news networks.

 Roger Finke and Rodney Stark, The Churching of America 1776-1990: Winners and Losers in Our Religious Economy (New Brunswick, NJ: Rutgers University Press, 1994), 31.

 William Bradford, History of Plymouth (Roslyn, NY: Classics Club, 1948), 180.

 Many don’t know this, but SCOTUS ruled in 1980 in United States v.
 Sioux Nation of Indians that the U.S. stole the land.
 The ruling declared that the tribe was owed compensation to the tune of $1 billion.
 The Indians have refused to accept the money under the claim that they never intended to sell the land and want it back.
 They have a point.
 A solid one.